kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 16 processes, the receive throughput is 520 times better with the optimization!
 The improved receive throughput can be explained by the fact that in this scenario, the receiver has to fetch messages from the outer signal queue much more seldom.
-Enqueueing is much faster after the optimization, so the receiver will bring more messages from the outer signal queue to the inner every time it runs out of messages.
-The enqueuer can thus process messages from the inner queue for a longer time before it needs to fetch messages from the outer queue again.
+Sending is much faster after the optimization, so the receiver will bring more messages from the outer signal queue to the inner every time it runs out of messages.
+The sender can thus process messages from the inner queue for a longer time before it needs to fetch messages from the outer queue again.
 We cannot expect any improvement for the receiver beyond a certain point as there is only a single hardware thread that can